cartersocha/derek-vibe/SPEC.md

   - Level (1-20)
   - Backstory/notes (long text)
 - Character selection lists render race and class with a separator dot instead of parentheses for clarity
-- View all sessions character has participated in
+- View all sessions character has participated in with inline player chips showing fellow attendees (capped at four visible with overflow indicator)
 - Character detail view shows:
   - Portrait image (if uploaded)
   - Race, class, and level